influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/guides/grouping-data.md

 > This example drops the `host` column from the returned data since the CPU data
 > is only tracked for a single host and it simplifies the output tables.
-> Don't drop the `host` column is if monitoring multiple hosts.
+> Don't drop the `host` column if monitoring multiple hosts.

 {{% condense %}}
 ```